 Women with epilepsy face a variety of unique challenges, particularly with respect to reproductive health.
-Female hormones can impact brain function and trigger seizures through all life stages, from puberty through menopause.
-During pregnancy, hormone alterations not only affect seizure activity, but they can alter the metabolism of anti-epileptic drugs.
+Sex hormones can impact brain function and influence seizures through all life stages, from puberty through menopause.
+A significant number of women have catamenial epilepsy, or seizures that occur during distinct phases of the menstrual cycle.
+During pregnancy, hormone alterations can alter the metabolism of anti-seizure medications and seizure risk

-For women who are contemplating pregnancy or who are pregnant, we offer comprehensive services that begin with choosing the best medication at the right dose to control their seizures and treat their epilepsy, while posing the most minimal risk to the developing baby.
-This requires a delicate balance that necessitates continued follow-up with our specialized physicians.
+For women who are contemplating pregnancy or who are pregnant, we offer comprehensive management that begins with choosing the best medication regimen at the right doses to control seizures while posing the lowest possible risk to the developing baby.
+This requires a delicate balance that necessitates regular antiseizure medication blood concentration monitoring and frequent follow-up with our specialized physicians.

-Our program provides ongoing monitoring throughout pregnancy and delivery, counseling on all pregnancy and delivery related concerns, from the best vitamin supplementation for preventing neural tube defects to special issues surrounding delivery, breast feeding and motherhood.
+Our program provides ongoing monitoring throughout pregnancy and delivery, counseling on all pregnancy and delivery related concerns, from the right supplementation to special issues surrounding delivery, breast feeding and motherhood.
 Brigham and Women’s Hospital is world renowned for the quality of our obstetrical and neonatal care and is dedicated to the most wide-ranging state-of-the-art obstetrical services under one roof in the country.

 The Women's Epilepsy Program also serves as an international hub for the latest research studies into the complex interactions between female hormones and the brain, seizure medications, pregnancy and the full range of concerns unique to women, including: